 The ultrasound procedure takes approximately 30-45 minutes to complete.
 The procedure is painless, but patients may experience discomfort if a full bladder is required to exam the pelvic area.

 - Patients are notified by telephone and/or appointment letter for all services that require an appointment.

 Preparation will vary by procedure.
 Instructions for preparation will be included in your appointment letter.
 The doctor who ordered your examination may also give you information about the required preparation.

 Depending on the area to be examined, you may be asked to drink several glasses of water in the hours before the procedure so that the bladder is full.
 You may also be required to avoid certain foods such as fatty foods before the procedure or to fast for eight to 12 hours.
 This information will be highlighted in your appointment letter.
 Before the examination, patients may be asked to remove all jewelry and to wear a gown.

-Your examination will be reported by a radiologist or nuclear medicine physician and sent to your doctor within 10 days.
+Your examination will be reported by a radiologist or nuclear medicine physician and sent to your doctor within 15 business days.